shiftcode/dynamo-easy/README.md

 ## Enum
-Enum values are persisted as Numbers (index of enum) or string if string value was given.
+Enum values are persisted as Numbers (index of enum or assigned value) or string if string value was assigned.

 # Request API
 To start making requests create an instance of [DynamoStore](https://shiftcode.github.io/dynamo-easy/classes/_dynamo_dynamo_store_.dynamostore.html) and execute the desired operation using the provided api.